Guide

 The Bottom Line

 The parawing market in 2026 has genuine depth.
-Seven brands, 15+ models, and prices ranging from under $700 to over $1,600.
+Ten brands, 15+ models, and prices ranging from budget entry points to over $1,600.
 There is no single “best” parawing because the right choice depends entirely on what you prioritise.

 For raw performance, the F-One Frigate leads.
 For upwind, the Ozone Pocket Rocket.
+For wind range, the Flysurfer POW.
 For packability, BRM.
 For value, Gong.
 For ease of use, Ensis.
 For safety, Flow.
 For dealer access, Duotone.
+For downwind, the North Ranger.
+For the lowest price, Aeryn.

 Read the individual reviews linked above for the full picture on each brand, and check our parawing size guide to make sure you’re choosing the right size for your weight and conditions.